Met Office issues weather warnings ahead of Storm Agnes

 The RNLI has warned the forecasted storm is likely to cause dangerous conditions on the coasts around the UK and Ireland.

-The Met office has issued weather warnings ahead of the arrival of Storm Agnes with strong winds and heavy rain set to cause floods, power cuts and to tear down trees.
+Most of Britain is under a Met Office severe weather warning as strong winds and heavy rain from Storm Agnes are forecast to cause flooding, power cuts and fallen trees.

-The first named storm of the season could batter the UK on Wednesday with winds of up to 75mph and cause dangerous conditions along coastlines.
+The first named storm of the season is expected to batter the UK on Wednesday with winds of up to 75mph and cause dangerous conditions along coastlines.

 The Met Office has issued a yellow wind weather warning from midday on Wednesday to 7am on Thursday, stretching across Scotland, Northern Ireland and Wales.